-Study abroad allows students to gain a firsthand experience of life in countries abroad, while also gaining a broader exposure to the sciences, engineering, economics/management, the social sciences, and humanities.
-Students who study abroad develop an international viewpoint that transfers to their education at Caltech and to their graduate study and future career regardless of the field they pursue professionally.
+Study abroad allows students to experience life in other countries and to gain a broader exposure to the sciences, engineering, economics/management, the social sciences, and humanities.

 Please see the Financial Aid section of this catalog for details on applying for and eligibility for financial aid related to study abroad.
 Note that supplemental charges and travel should be listed by the student in his or her financial aid budget so that these amounts can be considered when funding is calculated.